awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved the performance of in\-memory B\-Tree index scans\.

-For information about extensions and modules, see [Extensions supported on Aurora PostgreSQL 11\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.11)\.
+For information about extensions and modules, see [Extensions supported for Aurora PostgreSQL 11\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.11)\.

 ### Aurora PostgreSQL release 3\.1\.0<a name="AuroraPostgreSQL.Updates.20180305.310"></a>